Wormhole Geometries In $f(R,T)$ Gravity: Whormhole geometries in gravity

 Using the shape function (\ref{shape}) with gravitational field equations (\ref{grafield1-tt})-(\ref{grafield1-thetheta}), the stress-energy components are given by

 and

 where $C=r_{0}^{1+1/\alpha}$.
-Fig. \ref{fig:4} shows the energy density versus $r$ for $\alpha=0.6$ and $\alpha=-1.5$.
-Clearly, choosing a negative value for $\alpha$ in the allowed region, leads to a negative energy density for the matter threading the wormhole.
+Fig. \ref{fig:3} shows the energy density versus $r$ for $\alpha=0.6$ and $\alpha=-1.5$.
+Obviously, choosing a negative value for $\alpha$ in the allowed region, leads to a negative energy density for the matter threading the wormhole.

-Now, using the expression (\ref{energy:1}), the NEC condition is depicted in Fig. \ref{fig:5} for $\alpha=0.6$ and $\alpha=-1.5$ respectively.
+Now, using expression (\ref{energy:1}), the region satisfying the NEC condition at the throat is depicted in Fig. \ref{fig:4} for $\alpha=0.6$ and $\alpha=-1.5$ respectively.
 As the figures show, the stress-energy tensor satisfies the null energy condition.
 As a result, for a positive value of $\alpha$, the weak energy condition is satisfied.
-On the other hand, by choosing a negative value for $\alpha$ in the allowed region, only the null energy condition is satisfied.
+On the other hand, by choosing a negative value for $\alpha$ in the allowed region, only the null energy condition is respected.